k-cross/blog/README.md

 ## WIP

-[*] update to gatsby 4
 [ ] make a11y friendly
   + color themes should be modified for higher contrast for color blind
-  + tab indexs should be included for all actionable content
-  + aria fields and the accessibility tree modified for better navigation
   + images should have alt text